2sjha/Leetcode-boilerplate-generator/README.md

 *Not Supported:*

-  - Problems based on dynamic data structures like Linked List, Tree are not supported
+  - Problems based on dynamic data structures like Linked List, Tree.
   - Problems based on writing a class for a custom data structure.

 Generated boilerplate code for Rust